pupil-labs/pupil-docs/src/alpha-lab/phone-neon.md

 ## Let's wrap it up!

 In a nutshell, this project has unveiled the remarkable accuracy of Neon in tracking eye movements during mobile app scrolling.
 The findings are not limited to our specific use case and could be particularly useful for UX research.
 By combining Neon with the techniques we've highlighted here, you can gain invaluable insights into user engagement with apps.
 Curious about how Neon can fit into your work?
 Need assistance in implementing your own analysis pipelines?
-Reach out to info@pupil-labs.com, or visit https://pupil-labs.com/products/support/!
+Reach out to us [by email](mailto:info@pupil-labs.com), or visit our [Support Page](https://pupil-labs.com/products/support/)!

 <style scoped>
 .mcontainer{